 The Frumentarii (singular Frumentarius) are the political police agency of the Olympia sector of Mechyrdia.
 Part of the Officium Civicum Olympicum (Olympian Civic Office), the Frumentarii are tasked with maintaining political order by putting down riots and rebellions, infiltrating and monitoring dissident groups, and committing acts of utter brutality to make examples out of rebel leaders.

 Formerly aligned with the pagan establishment of Olympia, with the election of Governor Marc Caton, the Frumentarii were purged and re-staffed with citizens loyal to Caton, whether they be Catholic or pagan.
 Most of these new Frumentarii were already experienced, as they were transferred into the Frumentarii with the merger of the Front Catholique's own partisan paramilitary.
-Currently they are led by Vulpinus Incultus, a Caton loyalist from before his governorship.

 Even though they were denounced by the Mechyrdian imperial government (twice, first in 161 UC, second in 197 UC), the unique conditions of Olympia's membership in the Empire prevent Mechyrdia from doing anything about it, due to the Treaty of Mundus Caesaris Divi which made Olympia a Mechyrdian sector.